'Election Meltdown Is A Real Possibility' In 2020 Presidential Race, Author Warns

 There's the issue of perception and the issue of reality.
 There are certain kinds of external things that could be done to try to manipulate public opinion, as we saw the Russians do in the 2016 election when it came to social media as well as the leaking of materials.
 What's going to happen if Joe Biden is the nominee and all of a sudden Burisma documents start appearing?
 Some of those documents, as we know from a recent French election, that might be leaked could include false documents.
 So these are the kind of external threats that could cause people to believe that the election was not conducted fairly.

 There could be machine breakdowns.
 There's the transition to new voting rules and new voting machines that could cause some problems at the polling places, that could cause some disputes about how to deal with a recount.
 And then there's all of this talk about voter fraud and voter suppression there.
 This is going to be the first election since the 1980s where the Republican National Committee is not going to be subject to a court order, a consent decree which barred the party from engaging in certain so-called ballot security measures at polling places.
-This means that in this election, President Trump, as he tried to do in the 2016 election, could organize people to engage in so-called poll watching activities in Democratic and minority areas.
-What we saw in the 1980s before the consent decree were off duty police officers in uniform patrolling polling places.
+This means that in this election, President Trump, as he tried to do in the 2016 election, could organize people to engage in so-called poll-watching activities in Democratic and minority areas.
+What we saw in the 1980s before the consent decree were off-duty police officers in uniform patrolling polling places.

 On President Trump standing in the way of preventing election interference